AdobeDocs/commerce-extensibility/src/pages/starter-kit/create-integration.md

 **Execute the onboarding**

 Run the following command to generate the IO Event providers and the registrations for your starter kit project.

-If your Adobe I/O Events for Adobe Commerce module version is 1.6.0 or greater, it will also be automatically configured by the onboarding script.
+IO Event providers and registratiosn will be configured automatically if you are using Adobe I/O Events version is `1.6.0` or later.

 ```bash
 npm run onboard